 All windows come with curtains that block light and ensure privacy.

-The bedrooms feature multiple lights, including room, reading, and nightlights.
+The bedrooms feature multiple lights, including room, reading, and night lights.

 There is always at least one outlet available in the room for charging your devices, so I suggest packing an extension cord for train travel.